supermatrixx/suncae/doc/FAQs.md

 ### What are the supported meshers?

 So far, only [Gmsh](http://gmsh.info/) is supported.

+See the directory [`solvers`](https://github.com/seamplex/suncae/tree/main/solvers) for the current list.

 If you want other meshers to be supported, say so in the [forum](https://github.com/seamplex/suncae/discussions).

 ### What are the supported solvers?

 So far, only [FeenoX](http://www.seamplex.com/feenox) is supported.

+See the directory [`solvers`](https://github.com/seamplex/suncae/tree/main/solvers) for the current list.

 If you want other meshers to be supported, say so in the [forum](https://github.com/seamplex/suncae/discussions).